widelang/draft/README.md

 It lets **humans speak logic** — cleanly, expressively, and across paradigms.

-Wide isn’t just about code — it's about communication.
+Wide isn't just about code — it's about communication.

 It's about intent — and Wide delivers it.